BMW X6: 2024 X6 LCI (Life Cycle Impulse)

+In June 2026, BMW re-introduced the X6 coupe-SUV to the Indian market via the CBU route in a single, top-spec M60i xDrive variant, powered by a 530 hp 4.4-litre twin-turbo V8 engine and priced at ₹1.78 crore (ex-showroom).

 Awards

 In January 2021, the X6 xDrive30d M Sport was named Coupé SUV of the Year by What Car? magazine.
 What Car? awarded the X6 four stars out of five in its review of the car.

 Equipment

 In the initial release, the G06 X6 was available in xLine or M Sport trim. xLine models featured 19-inch wheels, chrome trim, and underbody protection.
 M Sport models featured gloss black trim, M Sport styling, M Sport Suspension, and M Sport brakes.
 M50i and M50d models also featured an M Sport exhaust and an electronically controlled limited slip differential.
 All models featured LED headlights, welcome light carpet, and iDrive 7.0 with two 12.3-inch displays and the BMW personal digital assistant.

 Optional equipment included indicators, laser headlights, an illuminated kidney grille, heated and cooled cupholders, and air suspension which can be raised or lowered by 80 mm and can be configured with snow, sand, gravel, or rock terrain modes.
 The G06 X6 could also be optioned with Reverse Assistant, which memorises the last 50 meters travelled and can automatically reverse in that path.

 30-40 models with the M Sport trim and M50 Models could be fitted with M Performance Parts.
 These included a carbon fibre spoiler, M rims, a sport steering wheel, a carbon fibre kidney grille, carbon fibre mirrors and carbon fibre side skirts.

 Full M specific M Performance Parts could be fitted to all X6 M models.
 These included carbon fibre kidney grilles, a carbon fibre diffuser, a carbon fibre spoiler and a sport steering wheel.

 The updated G06 X6 became available in March 2023.
 M Sport trim became standard equipment.
 Exterior changes included revised grille, headlights, and taillights.
 The new BMW Curved Display with BMW Operating System 8 was introduced in the interior.
 New engines were introduced in xDrive30d, xDrive40i, and M60i models.
 The X6 M (non-Competition) model was dropped.

 In 2020, a mild hybrid option was added to the xDrive40d diesel engine.